TousAntiCovid/clea-server/clea-venue-consumer/README.md

 - backward: 0/1
 - forward: 0/1

-After 14 days (retention date), an aggregate sum the number of backward and forwark visits per period (1/2 hours), and the detail document are removed from Elasticsearch.
+After 14 days (retention date), we save an aggregate sum of backward and forward visits per period (1/2 hours), and the detailed documents are removed from Elasticsearch.

-If a visit cannot be pushed to ElasticSearch (ElasticSearch is not available), a failback consists of writing the document to an error topic.
+If a visit cannot be pushed to ElasticSearch (ElasticSearch is not available), a failback pushes the document to an error topic.
-A schedule job may try to process this topic periodically.
+A scheduled job may try to process this topic periodically.